 This is for people pleasers who give away their power by being nice, or people who don’t like to fight back.
 Boundaries are like putting up fences that can’t be crossed.
 Some examples you might say include:

-- You can’t talk to me like that.
+- I’m walking out of the room when talk to me like that.

 Changing The Status Quo

 It’s hard to change relationships that have been working well for one party but not the other.
 If you start saying no, the response will almost always be anger.
 It can get nasty.

 Shelley’s son left her forever, and later tried to sue her, after she told him he couldn’t call her at 8AM every morning when she was on her way to work to ask for money or to solve some new crisis.
 She set a boundary and it didn’t go well for the relationship.
 Now Shelley is no longer afraid of her son, and while it’s sad, she feels more in control of her life.

 June, a bullied bride, told her new husband that it wasn’t going to work out unless he started showing her more respect.
 He was furious.
 Didn’t he marry her and provide a home?
 He was mad, but he loved her and was willing to get counseling to work the problem through.
 Two years later, he’s a different person, kinder, gentler and thoughtful.
 Love can do that.
 But that’s assuming the other person really loves you and has the capacity for change.
 Not everyone does.

 Even with good friends and good husbands and wives, asking for something others don’t want to give can end in furious emails, personal attacks, verbal abuse, angry phone calls.
 You have options.
 You can back down and keep the relationship.
 You can ride the anger out and see if both of you can calm down and find compromise and reason.
 Or, here’s the big one, you can assess the relationship and see if you really want to keep it.
 Letting go is one solution.

 To establish the kind of relationships that make you feel good, and safe, the crucial first step is to learn about yourself.